fmager/real-time/m1_memory_hierarchies/s1_computational_graphs.md

 </figcaption>
 </figure>

+Huh, it seems our loop fission didn't really matter in the grand scheme of things!
 The graph is quite high resolution to allow you to zoom in.
 The X-axis is the size of the tensors.
 Only NxN matrices are used.
-The Y-axis is time in nanoseconds averaged over 10 runs, which is a bit on the low side.
-Note the how the lines are piece-wise linear.
+The Y-axis is time in nanoseconds averaged over 1000 runs.
+Note how the lines are piecewise linear.
 There are two points where all of the lines get quite a bit slower and scale worse with the size of the tensors.
 Why do you think that is?

 You guessed it!
 You are seeing the size of the tensor becoming too big for the different caches!
 It looks like the